jacobemery/ansible_tutorial/Tutorial_Instructions.md

 * What we'll do now is create an Ansible role that starts and enables HTTP to serve a basic web page.
     * <u>Remember</u>: 'Roles' are sequences of tasks which fulfill a specifc function.
   * Apache is HTTP server software that will allow you to connect to your deployed website in a browser by the end of this tutorial.
 Just what we need!
-  * I've already written a role that installs the software for apache2 on the server for you.
+  * I've already written a role that installs Apache for you.
 Check it out [here](roles/install_packages/tasks/main.yaml) as a role example.
-* The next step is create a role which starts and enables the Apache software.
+* The next step is create a role which starts and enables Apache.
-  * The first step to making a new role, is to create a series folders within each other that follow this required structure: `ansible_tutorial/roles/start_apache2/tasks/main.yaml`, where `start_apache2` represents the name of the new role.
-    ~~~
-    ansible_tutorial
-      └─roles
-          └─start_apache2
-              └─tasks
-                  └─main.yaml
-    ~~~
-    * <u>To create folders in terminal, here are some useful commands</u>:
-     ~~~
-     pwd #to see which folder you're in currently ('print working directory')
-     ls #to see the contents of the folder you're currently in ('list')
-     cd folder-name #to move into one of the sub-folders ('change directories' another name for folders in Linux)
-     cd .. #to go back up a folder (.. represents the parent folder)
-     mkdir new-folder-name #to create a new folder ('make directory')
-     touch file-name.yaml #to create a new file within the current folder
-     ~~~
-    * Use these commands to create a series of subfolders that match `ansible_tutorial/roles/start_apache2/tasks/main.yaml`

-    * <u>In VS Code</u>: do this by right clicking on the folder you'd like to make a folder in and click "New Folder".
-Type in the name, hit Enter, and so on until "tasks", then click "New File" to create "main.yaml".
-  * Now we'll start creating the role's tasks.
-    * First, open the main.yaml file that you just created and put three dashes at the top of the file, like this: "`---`", which signals the start of Ansible content to be run.
-Hit Enter twice to move to a new line.
+    * Open the [main.yaml](roles/httpd/tasks/main.yaml) file and put three dashes at the top of the file, like this: `---`, which signals the start of Ansible content to be run.
+Hit Enter to move to a new line.
-    * Remember how I said that finding the correct Ansible module is a core skill for using Ansible effectively?
+    * Remember how I said that you'd have to find the next Ansible module?
-    * See if you can find an Ansible module all on your own that <u>manages software services</u> like http.
-    * Find it?
-    * We want to use this module to start and enable the service named "apache2".
-Read the parameters and pull from the examples to create two tasks which tell Ansible to do just that.
-    * Use the [install_packages](roles/install_packages/tasks/main.yaml) role as a reference if you need an example.
+      * Open up a web browser and Google 'ansible module manage services'.
+      * You should find a website at https://docs.ansible.com with a page titled "ansible.builtin.service - manage services"
+      * Read this page, which describes how to use the module.
+      * The examples near the bottom are very helpful.
+That first one looks right!
+Select and copy it.
+      * Bonus points: we also want to <i>enable</i> httpd so that it starts back up on reboot of the server.
+See if you can figure out how to do that from the examples on the module's page.
   * Check your work [here](answers/step8).
 Give it a good try first though!
-* Ok so we've created the role's tasks, but we're not quite done yet.
+* Ok so we've created the role's tasks, but we're done quite yet.
 We also need to tell Ansible that we'd like it to run this role in the playbook.
-  * Open the [site.yaml](site.yaml) playbook and just below the "`- install_packages`" line, in the same format and indentation, add a line that calls `- start_apache2`.
+  * Open the [site.yaml](site.yaml) playbook and just below the "`- install_packages`" line, in the same format and indentation, add a line `- httpd`.
 * Great!
-Now Ansible will call the role you created that starts and enables Apache.
+Now Ansible will call the role you created that starts and enables Apache (httpd).

 ## Run Ansible